Whiskey vs. Whisky - What is the difference?

 Do Whiskey and Whisky differ beyond the spelling?

-Is there a difference in production methods or the ingredients used when distilling Whiskey and Whisky?
+Is there a difference in production methods or the ingredients used that can be connected to the spelling?

 The simple answer is no. Neither of the terms stands for a particular production method, has specific legal requirements, or anything like that.

-Generally speaking, Irish Whiskey is typically made from unmalted barley.
-In contrast, in Scotland, they use malted barley for making their Whisky.
-But that's a tradition, not an official requirement, and has nothing to do with the spelling.
+Generally speaking, Irish whiskey is typically made from unmalted barley, while in Scotland, they use malted barley for making their Scotch.
+Yet, that has nothing to do with the spelling but with legal regulations and local traditions, which you can find in our whiskey guide for beginners.

-So, the spelling alone does not provide any information if the Whiskey got distilled two or three times, the mash bill, or the minimum aging time.
+Consequently, the spelling does also not provide any information if a whiskey got distilled two or three times, on its mash bill, or the aging time.
+There are absolutely no legal rules or regulations attached to the spellings.

 While the Scots and Irish seem to stick to their spelling, you can find the occasional exception outside these two countries.
 For instance, large US brands like Makers Mark or Old Forester follow the Scottish example.